lermana/nyc_dob_analysis/report.md

 All ECB violations need to be adjudicated by the Office of Administrative Trials and Hearings (OATH), so we analyzed the day-differences between hearing and issue dates across all DoB-issued ECB violations, broken out by year.

-The above chart shows us the average number of days that it took for OATH/ECB to hold a hearing (i.e. the delta, in days, between hearing and issue dates) from 2000 to 2019 (issue date year).
-The blue bars represent the average days-delta for each year and the black lines represent the standard deviation around those averages.
-A higher error bar indicates more volatility in the days-delta for that year.
+The above chart shows us the mean and median number of days that it took for OATH/ECB to hold a hearing (i.e. the delta, in days, between hearing and issue dates) from 2000 to 2019 (issue date year).
+As we have mentioned in figure 8, mean and median measure the central tendency of a distribution.
+The days-delta in the recession period (2006 - 2009) showed extreme positive skewness, e.g. in 2008, average number of days for DoB to hold a hearing on ECB violation after issuance was about 206 days, while the median was 78 days.
+This was likely a result of the sharp increase in ECB violations (shown in figure 10), meaning that the city was probably overwhelmed at that time.

-While the average days-delta fell to 97 in 2013, it has since climbed to to 127, an increase of around 30%.
-It's worth noting that the standard deviation has decreased noticeably over the same number of years.
-So, OATH/ECB is getting more consistent in its violation-hearing scheduling, but the typical time-to-hearing has increased a bit.
+The median is much more robust to outliers than the mean is, so an up-tick in the media days-delta would be a solid indication of a slowdown in the ECB adjudication process.
+With that in mind, take note of the fact that between 2015 - 2019, the median days-delta value has grown by 65%.
+Therefore it could make sense to assume that the city may yet again be overwhelmed.

 #### Figure 13